Skip to main content

 • File edits (Edit, Write tools)

+Both apply only to paths inside the working directory or additionalDirectories.
+Paths outside that scope and writes to protected paths still prompt.
 Use when: you trust Claude’s edits and want faster iteration, such as during prototyping or when working in an isolated directory.

 Don’t ask mode (dontAsk)